 But be warned, the brand of Christmas at The Island is very different.

-If Gatlinburg is Dean Martin singing Christmas carols into your soul, The Island is Seuss’s Whoville, all neon lights and bombast and electric mirth.
+If Gatlinburg is Dean Martin singing Christmas carols into your soul, The Island is Seuss’s Whoville, all neon lights and electric mirth.

 There’s no place for reflection, no time for season sadness, even for those of us who enjoy our minor desolations.